Brooklyn Promenade Social Seating and Kiosk/Cafes for Remsen Street, Montague Street Extension Experiment

 We want to hear from you!
 This post, along with other efforts, add to a discussion that we hope, ultimately, will pave the way for a dramatic transformation of the downtown core of Brooklyn, and our nearby neighborhoods.

 Our family lives in Cobble Hill.
-Our grandchildren currently go to PS 29.
-Kathy and I work together with our two sons, Ethan and Josh, Kathy and I on the Social Life Project.
-Ethan and Josh lead PlacemakingX , a global network that grew out of the work we collectively did at Project for Public Spaces starting in 1975 creating placemaking campaigns and catalytic projects in over 3500 communities around the world.
+Kathy and I work together with our two sons.
+Kathy and I work on the Social Life Project while Ethan and Josh lead PlacemakingX , a global network that grew out of the work we collectively did at Project for Public Spaces starting in 1975, creating placemaking campaigns and catalytic projects in over 3500 communities around the world.
 They were led and implemented locally with a big impact as part of a fast growing Placemaking Movement.
-These two programs are managed by Josh as part of The Placemaking Fund.
-Our work over the last 45 years has given us insights into what works and a sense of how some of what we have seen out there could be applied to Brooklyn and especially the areas that we consider our greater neighborhoods.
-We hope these discussion posts can lead to improvements that we can all enjoy and show the rest of the world how great Brooklyn is.
-Our Brooklyn team also includes Steve Davies, Madeley Rodreguez and Chris Heitmann
+Our two programs are managed by Josh as part of The Placemaking Fund.

 Next Steps for the Global Placemaking Movement